 5. Can Improve Self-Esteem

 As children learn more about dance and adjust to movement, they will start to gain a better sense of their bodies that will allow them to feel more comfortable in their own skin.
 The more comfortable a child feels in his or her own skin, the easier it will be for him or her to develop and maintain confidence!
 This is particularly helpful for children who have any sort of disability.
 Also, teachers are always encouraged to promote positive attitudes in the classroom.
-And positivity is key to keeping that self-esteem high and rising!
+And positivity is key to keeping that self-esteem high and boosting mental health.

 Remember, dance classes are NOT just for girls.
 All of the benefits above apply to boys and girls.
 The number of boys taking dance classes has grown and it is continuing to do so!
+In conclusion, dance is an incredibly versatile and beneficial form of exercise that offers a wide range of physical, mental, and social benefits.
+Whether you’re a beginner or a seasoned pro, there are plenty of opportunities to start dancing and enjoy all that it has to offer.

 There are many benefits of dance class for children, even more than I mentioned here!
 Is your child participating in dance classes?
 Tell us about the changes you’ve seen in your child!